mrisher/smtp-sts/mta-sts.md

 policy discovery and effectively downgrade the security of the message delivery.

-Since this attack depends upon intercepting initial policy discovery, we strongly recommend implementors to prefer policy `max_age` values to be as long as is practical.
+Since this attack depends upon intercepting initial policy discovery, we strongly recommend implementers to prefer policy `max_age` values to be as long as is practical.

-Because this attack is also possible upon refresh of a cached policy, we suggest implementors do not wait until a cached policy has expired before checking for an update; if senders attempt to refresh the cache regularly (for instance, by checking their cached version string against the TXT record on each successful send, or in a background task that runs daily or weekly), an attacker would have to foil policy discovery consistently over the lifetime of a cached policy to prevent a successful refresh.
+Because this attack is also possible upon refresh of a cached policy, we suggest implementers do not wait until a cached policy has expired before checking for an update; if senders attempt to refresh the cache regularly (for instance, by checking their cached version string against the TXT record on each successful send, or in a background task that runs daily or weekly), an attacker would have to foil policy discovery consistently over the lifetime of a cached policy to prevent a successful refresh.

-Resistence to downgrade attacks of this nature--due to the ability to authoritatively determine "lack of a record" even for non-participating recipients--is a feature of DANE, due to its use of DNSSEC for policy discovery.
+Resistance to downgrade attacks of this nature--due to the ability to authoritatively determine "lack of a record" even for non-participating recipients--is a feature of DANE, due to its use of DNSSEC for policy discovery.